Jan Tyranowski: Relationship with John Paul II

 This man was not a fiction or a symbol, but a real living person.
 His name was Tyranowski.
 Jan Tyranowski.
-He lived in Krakow, in Debniki, at 15 Rozana Street.
+He lived in Kraków, in Debniki, at 15 Rozana Street.
 He was born in 1900 and died in March 1947 ...
 His family was of a typical suburban middle class ...
 It is worth noting that Jan’s demeanor, for example, the way he wore his watch, his expressions, all of the many details that reflect the social environment, were totally consistent with that environment.
 The entire difference was hidden within, and it was from within that all his external habits obtained their particular character.
 Jan guided his inner life according to the book "Mistyka" by Father Semenenko.
 Later, however, Saint John of the Cross and Saint Theresa of Jesus became his chief spiritual masters.
 They were not only his masters, they led him to discover himself, they explained and justified his own life.